 Another reason for racial differences in perceptions of racial disparities is the high level of racial segregation across the country.
 Most White Americans lack meaningful cross-racial contact at work, church, neighborhood, etc.; their perceptions are based on a few salient but skewed media images and the conversations they have with other White people.
-Some people of color have limited personal contacts, too, but when you’re in the minority, statistically you’re more likely to interact with people from other groups.
+They don’t know much.
+Much of what they know is wrong.
+And their level of confidence is high.
+It’s difficult to break through in such circumstances.

 Where you stand depends on where you sit

 For a variety of reasons, the higher you are on the vertical dimension of race–greater access to power and resources–the more difficult it is to see.
 You just don’t pay attention.
 In an individualistic culture, there is a strong tendency to take credit for things that have gone well, to attribute your success to hard work and good character rather than to luck or systemic advantage.